Updated on: Aug 03, 2023

 Remind your guests of the great German music you played at your party by giving them a CD to take home!
 Make a compilation of your favorite German music and hand out copies to your guests as festive gifts.

-Candy would be very fitting because it is October, the month of Halloween.
+You can't have a party without candy!
 Usually, there would be a bowl of candy at a party, but to avoid everybody putting their hands in the same bucket, you could make small goodie bags.
 It is good to find some German candy to fit the theme as well.

 An obvious festival choice – beer.
 This whole celebration would not be complete without the base of Oktoberfest.
 This is a great way for your guests to keep the fun going even after they leave your party.
 If you can, try to find a popular German beer to give them instead of American beer that they can find anywhere.

-Oktoberfest Party Games and Activities
+Oktoberfest Party Entertainment

 Germans are known for yodeling, so why not celebrate this by having your guests yodel?
 You can have contest games to see which one of your guests is the best yodeler.
 Not only is this fun, but it’s hilarious.
 It would be smart to have a mask when yodeling since people would be exerting their germs into space that others breathe in.